 So, if you want to get your emails to Yahoo’s users’ Inbox, the best practice is to send relevant content to the users who want it and have opted to receive it.

 Spam Trap Hits

-Spam traps are a real evil for email marketers.
-Spam traps are email addresses that are used for identifying and punish spammers and unscrupulous marketers.
+Spam traps are evil for email marketers.
+Spam traps are email addresses that are used for identifying and punishing spammers and unscrupulous marketers.
 Spam trap hits inform mailbox providers that the sender is not following best email marketing practices.

 Since people cannot use spam trap addresses to subscribe to someone’s list, there is no way for spam traps to get on the list unless the sender buys or scrapes email addresses.

 However, not all spam traps have the same origin, and not all spam traps carry the same negative impact on your sender reputation.
 There are two main types of SPAM traps used by ISPs and anti-spam services: